 What is a urethral sling procedure, and how does it help with urinary incontinence?

-In the urethral sling procedure, a synthetic (man-made) mesh tape is placed around part of the urethra (the tube through which urine passes out of the body).
-This gently and slightly moves the urethra into a new position.
+In the urethral sling procedure, a synthetic (man-made) mesh tape is placed around part of the urethra, moving the urethra into a new position.
 This is a minimally invasive procedure, which means that the surgeon only has to make a small incision (cut) in the perineum (the space between the base of the scrotum and the anus).

-A urethral sling procedure is best suited for men who have mild to moderate urinary incontinence after a radical prostatectomy that is not improved with more conservative measures.
-It is highly successful in helping patients overcome incontinence, or reduce episodes of leaking urine.
+Your provider may recommend a urethral sling procedure if you have mild to moderate urinary incontinence after a radical prostatectomy that hasn’t improved using other more conservative measures.
+It's highly successful in helping men overcome incontinence, or reduce episodes of leaking urine.

-Before the surgery, the doctor may do some tests, including the following:
+Before the surgery, the provider may do some tests, including the following:

-- A urodynamic study, to test how well the urinary tract is working.
+- A urodynamic study, to test how well the bladder is working.

 - A 24-hour pad test (to identify how many pads the man uses and how much urine he leaks).

 - A cystoscopy, a test in which the doctor looks inside the bladder with an instrument called a cystoscope.

 You don’t have to donate any of your own blood before surgery.